-The Department of Rehabilitation Psychology and Special Education prepares personnel, through professional education, research, and service, for the education and/or rehabilitation of people of all ages with disabilities.
-Instruction and research emphasize educational and behavioral assessment and treatment of children, as well as counseling, assessment, case management, advocacy, and job placement with adults to facilitate improved personal, social, and vocational adjustment.
+The Department of Rehabilitation Psychology and Special Education is the only department solely committed to improving the lives of people with disabilities, as well as their families.
+The department uniquely prepares students to support and advocate for the full societal inclusion of people with disabilities across the lifespan.
+Special education and rehabilitation psychology are intrinsically related, both in basic objectives and in professional education and research.
+Instruction and research emphasize educational and behavioral assessment, treatment, and inclusion of children, as well as counseling, assessment, case management, advocacy, and job placement with adults to facilitate improved personal, social, and vocational adjustment.

-Three undergraduate programs are available to undergraduate students:
+Three undergraduate programs are currently available:

 Information about faculty, staff, and other contributors to the Department of Rehabilitation Psychology and Special Education can be found on the department's website.